Keiwen/Trackerstone/README.md

 <a target="_blank" href="https://keiwen.github.io/Trackerstone/">Try it on web browser</a> and get mobile app (see below)!
 (Oh, seems to have some issues with IE)

-Current version is 0.10.2 new ranked system (require hard reset for old users).
+Current version is 0.10.3 new ranked system (require hard reset for old users).
 Reworked design is still in progress.

-Lastest card set included: Scholomance Academy (released 2020-08)
+Lastest card set included: Madness at the Darkmoon Faire (released 2020-11)

 > Please note that this project is an experiment with VueJS framework and Progressive Web App, maintained on free-time without guarantee :)